GreatSealUSA/GreatSealUSA_Art/NYC_Everything_Must_Go/Everything_Stem_Cell_Metaphors.md

-# Everythig Stem Cells Metaphors
+# Everything Stem Cells Metaphors

-NOTE: like so much... what a mess, Move this to Pluribus, and I just tossed in some notes while half-asleep at 25 or 6 to 4am from thoughts and an accidental typo in search engine insperation.
+NOTE: like so much... what a mess, Move this to Pluribus, and I just tossed in some notes while half-asleep at 25 or 6 to 04:00 A.M. from thoughts and an accidental typo in search engine inspiration.

 Pluribus and Rock Opera together.
 Levant Monomyth.